Scanning

 Store the configuration

-Once the configuration of a scan is finished, the user can save it locally in a file for future use, by opening the menu Configuration and selecting Export current configuration.
+Once the configuration of a scan is finished, the user can save it locally in a file for future use by opening the Configuration menu and selecting Export current configuration.
 The user will be prompted for a file path in which the current scan configuration (parameter, parameter range, recipe) will be saved.

 To load a previously exported scan configuration, open the menu Configuration and select Import configuration.
 The user will be prompted for the path of the configuration file.
 Use the Append option to append the selected configuration as an extra recipe to the existing scan.
+Alternatively, recently opened configuration files can be accessed via the Import recent configuration menu.

 Scan execution

-• Start button: start / stop the scan.
+Start button: start the scan.

-• Pause button: pause / resume the scan.
+Pause button: pause / resume the scan.

-• Continuous scan check box: if checked, start automatically a new scan when the previous one is finished.
+Continuous scan check box: if checked, start automatically a new scan when the previous one is finished.
 The state of this check box can be changed at any time.

 Note